kelexine/freedreno_wiki/Reverse-engineering-tools.md

 ```
 The moduleparam `msm.rd_full=1` will capture not just the cmdstream buffers but also ancillary buffers.
 This is useful if, for example, you want to see the shaders (which are normally emitted as pointers in the cmdstream to other buffers).

+Newer kernels also have a `hangrd` file in debugfs to capture cmdstream from only submits which cause GPU hangs, which is useful when (for example) debugging games that trigger GPU crashes.

 ## Tools
 ### cffdump